hashicorp/terraform-provider-hcp/docs/data-sources/packer_iteration.md

 - `id` (String) The ID of this resource.
 - `incremental_version` (Number) Incremental version of this iteration
 - `organization_id` (String) The ID of the organization this HCP Packer registry is located in.
-- `project_id` (String) The ID of the project this HCP Packer registry is located in.
 - `revoke_at` (String) The revocation time of this iteration.
 This field will be null for any iteration that has not been revoked or scheduled for revocation.
 - `ulid` (String) The ULID of this iteration.
 - `updated_at` (String) Time this build was last updated.